mexcmerkle/mexc-merkle-hacken-data/README.md

 # MXC Merkle Data Export Tool

-## 项目简介
+## Project Overview

-这是一个用于导出MXC Merkle Tree叶子节点数据到CSV文件的命令行工具。并按币种聚合后导出为CSV格式。
+This is a command-line tool for exporting MXC Merkle Tree leaf node data to CSV files.
+It aggregates data by cryptocurrency and exports in CSV format.

-## 技术栈
+## Technology Stack

 - Java 8
 - Spring Boot 2.7.18